hestiacp/hestiacp/docs/docs/server-administration/firewall.md

 # Firewall

 ::: warning
-After every edit or update the firewall, Hestia will clear the current iptables unless the rules are added via Hestia and [custom script](#how-can-i-customize-iptables-rules).
+After every edit or update the firewall, DevIT will clear the current iptables unless the rules are added via DevIT and [custom script](#how-can-i-customize-iptables-rules).
 :::

 ## How can I open or block a port or IP?